January 07, 2020

 Lower back pain is often caused by soft tissue injuries or mechanical issues with the spine and joints.
 Injuries like disc damage, nerve compression, or the very common pulled muscle or ligament which can happen suddenly or develop slowly from repetitive movements.

 Common causes of sudden back pain are sports injuries, accidents, or other sudden movements that stress the back - you know, when we wind up on the floor, unable to move from the back pain, and know what happened.
 Other injuries develop slowly due to overuse of the muscles.
 Lifting weights or even sitting too much can cause pain over time.
 Other causes you might not even consider are sleep positioning, regularly carrying a heavy backpack or bag, and even poor posture.

-Fortunately, most lower back injuries can be resolved with self-care like the options below:
+Fortunately, most lower back injuries can be resolved with self-care like these options below: